Anxiety is a really big one for many mothers, especially new moms.

 Have you been given the advice to take some deep breaths, or just relax, or focus on the positive?

-Little tricks and tools for calming anxiety can be helpful for a short time, but they may be more of a band-aid solution rather than getting to the root of the issue.
+Tricks and tools for calming anxiety can be helpful for a short time, and I definitely encourage you to use them if you find them helpful!
+But sometimes they end up being more of a band-aid solution rather than getting to the root of the issue.

-Like all feelings, anxiety and fear usually respond best to being faced and worked through rather than being repressed or forced away.
+Like all feelings, anxiety and fear usually respond best to being faced and worked through rather than being suppressed or forced away.